Continuous-time link-based kinematic wave model: formulation, solution existence, and well-posedness: Network extension of the LWR model

-Consider the diverging node of Figure \ref{figtwojunc}, with one incoming links $I_1$ and two outgoing links $I_2,\,I_3$.
-Each link $I_i$ is characterized by a spatial interval $[a_i,\,b_i]$, a fundament diagram $f_i(\cdot)$ and a flow capacity $C_i$.
-The demand function $D_1(t)$ and the supply functions $S_i(t)$ for $i=2,\,3$ are defined as follows
+Consider the diverge node shown in Figure \ref{figtwojunc}, with one incoming link $I_1$ and two outgoing links $I_2$ and $I_3$.
+As usual, each $I_i$ is expressed as a spatial interval $[a_i,\,b_i]$; the fundament diagram is $f_i(\cdot)$ with the flow capacity $C_i$.
+The demand function $D_1(t)$ and the supply functions, $S_2(t)$ and $S_3(t)$, are defined by \eqref{demanddef} and \eqref{supplydef} respectively.

-Recall that the regime variable satisfies $r=1$ if the traffic is in congested phase and $r=0$ if traffic is in free flow phase.

-The diverging model requires the knowledge of a (possibly time-dependent) vehicle turning rate $\alpha_{1,i}\in\Re_+,\,i=2,\,3$ such that $\alpha_{1,2}+\alpha_{1,3}=1$.
-These parameters can be given either endogenously or exogenously, depending on the context in which the model is considered.